Lake Razelm

 The name is also sometimes applied to the complex it forms with several other limans and lagoons.
 This complex can be separated into two subgroups.
-The northern subgroup contains freshwater Razelm and Lake Golovița, which are connected by a channel 3.1 km wide, whereas the southern group is made up of salt lakes.
+The northern subgroup contains fresh water Razelm and Lake Golovița, which are connected by a channel 3.1 km wide, whereas the southern group is made up of salt lakes.
 All these lakes cover an area of about 1000 km2, of which 400 km2 is the area of Lake Razelm alone.

 Ecology

 When the Razelm/Golovița system was closed off from the sea in the late 1970s, this resulted in several changes to the ecological conditions of the system, including a decrease in salinity to almost zero, an increase in refreshment time to over a year, and episodes of eutrophication.
 Despite this environmental degradation, the system remains an important habitat.
 Three families of cockles could be found in Romania in the 1960s, and the two that remain are found only in Razelm (albeit at reduced densities).
 Popina Island at the north end of the lake is an important refuge for many bird species and invertebrates.
 The recent ecological study suggests that the Razim-Sinoie lagoon system is close to the good ecological status according to the requirements of the Water Framework Directive.